darklorddad/Swinburne-COS30082-AML-Cross-domain-Identification/README.md

 We employ a deep learning approach using **ArcFace (Additive Angular Margin Loss)** combined with a **Class Balanced Sampler**.

 1.  **ArcFace**: ArcFace is chosen for its ability to learn highly discriminative features.
 It encourages the model to learn class-specific features that are robust across the herbarium and field domains (Domain Shift).
-2.  **Class Balanced Sampler**: To address the severe class imbalance in the dataset, we utilise a Class Balanced Sampler during training.
+2.  **Class Balanced Sampler**: To address the class imbalance in the dataset, we utilise a Class Balanced Sampler during training.
 This ensures that minority classes are sampled more frequently, preventing the model from being biased towards majority classes.

 ### Model Architecture
 The architecture utilises a **ConvNeXt V2 Nano** backbone with an ArcFace head.